SoumyaNayakk/portfolio-ai/readme.md

 ## Configuration

-To configure the app boilerplate to work with your Qdrant Managed Cloud Service account, you need to add your credentials to the `.env` file.
+To configure the app to work with your Qdrant Managed Cloud Service account, you need to add your credentials to the `.env` file.
 Follow these steps:

 ```